 There are multiple activities to be undertaken within each of the stages, and bottlenecks often exist which impede effective supply chain management of ACTs and RDTs and result in either stock-outs or overstocking.

-The most commonly observed bottlenecks in countries are:
+Most commonly observed bottlenecks in countries

 - Delay in fund disbursement preventing timely procurement and product delivery